hareeshreddi/Databases-Lab-Assignments/README.md

 # Databases-Lab-Assignments
-My attempts for the Databases Lab ( CS 345 Course) Assignments at IITG< br />
+My attempts for the Databases Lab ( CS345 Course) Assignments at IITG<br />
-These were the Computer Networks Assignments given in my sixth semester at IIT Guwahati< br />
+These were the Databases Lab Assignments given in my sixth semester at IIT Guwahati<br />